 The presence of vases on the table suggests that the sorceress might be preparing love potions, assisted by a serving girl seen on the right.
 The mosaic reproduces a painting characterised by pastel hues with colours that blend into one another and by a remarkable sense of volume, well embodied at the bottom by the steps and overhead by the perspective created by the wings in graded colours.

-Keywords: mosaic mosaics from Pompeii so-called Villa of Cicero Advice of the sorceress signature by Dioskourides of Samos Dioscurides of Samos witch sorceress woman women girl girlie round table chair seat furniture mask masks in goblet bocal facer rummer herb love-philtre love-potion philtre drug medicament potion female feminine clothes clothing garments Inv No 9987
+Keywords: mosaic mosaico from Pompeii so-called Villa of Cicero Advice of the sorceress signature by Dioskourides of Samos Dioscurides of Samos witch sorceress woman women girl girlie round table chair seat furniture mask masks in goblet bocal facer rummer herb love-philtre love-potion philtre drug medicament potion female feminine garment garments clothes clothing Inv No 9987